hexjelly/hexbot/README.md

 Shows the currently playing track of user (defaults to nick if nothing specified), or if no currently playing track; the last one played.
 Requires API key.

+## linkTitles.js
+**Passive listener**

+Fetches titles of links if they are HTML.
+Currently hard-coded to ignore sites used by other plugins.

 ## translate.js
 **!tr [:en] [:jp] translation text**